-Do you find it hard to focus when studying?
+Do you find it hard to focus when you’re studying?

 There are so many distractions these days: text messages, videos, email and social media.

 Not to mention your own wandering mind.

 Over the years, I’ve taught many thousands of students how to study more effectively.

 I’ve come up with this list of 20 tips and techniques to help you concentrate while studying.